 Global Rough Diamond Buyers

 Lieber & Solow are longtime rough diamond buyers and have been working in the diamond industry since 1927.
-We have become one of the world’s leading suppliers of natural industrial diamonds.
+Over the years, we have become one of the world’s leading suppliers of natural industrial diamonds.
 With generations of experience and extensive inventories, we are proud to be the go-to supplier of diamonds for many around the world.
 At the end of the day, we want to be able to give toolmakers flexibility within their toolbox.
 And we work with our customers to identify their parameters and meet their price points.
 From high-end stress-free stones to lower-quality materials, as rough diamond buyers we can procure it all.

 When it comes down to it, no diamond is born beautiful.
 They are cut from their natural form, which gives the diamonds a rough look when we buy them, as well as more uses such as single point natural dressers and wheel dressers.
 But as rough diamond buyers, we understand what we are buying and how to sell them.
 Let’s take a closer look at what is a raw diamond and the different types available on the market.

 Before we get into the different types of rough diamonds we buy, let’s discuss what exactly is a raw diamond.
 In general, a rough diamond diamonds are just the uncut forms of fine diamond.
 The formation of raw diamonds takes a long, long time.
 And they remain untouched before being mined.
 And more times than not, it is volcanic activity that allows humans to even get to the raw diamonds in the first place.

 The high heat and overall pressure endured from the volcanoes forms the diamond.
 And once it cools, the end result are crystals.
 Also known as rough diamonds.